 With a simple explanation, it means intraoral diagnosis .

-The main purpose of oral diagnosis is to see what the source of complaints of patients is and to create planning for all oral problems with a good planning.
-In addition, many systemic diseases show important symptoms in the mouth.
-With a detailed and good examination, early diagnosis of systemic disease is also provided.
+The main purpose of oral diagnosis is to see what the source of the suffering of the patients is and to create planning for all oral problems with good planning.
+In addition, many systemic diseases show significant symptoms in the mouth.
+With a detailed and good check-up, an early diagnosis of systemic disease can be done.
 We do not encounter only decayed teeth and unhealthy gums in the mouth.
-At the same time, joints, jaw bones, salivary glands, tongue, cheek and mouth floor and mucosa are checked.
-As a result, problems encountered in any of these are included in the planning.
+At the same time, joints, jawbones, salivary glands, tongue, cheek and mouth floor, and mucosa are checked.
+As a result, problems encountered in any of these areas can be included in the treatment plan.

 3D Dental Tomography

 3D DENTAL VOLUMETRIC TOMOGRAPHY